dasic002/wordle_game/README.md

 ### Media
 - [Am I Responsive](https://ui.dev/amiresponsive) - to visualise the website in various display sizes as the preview used in this readme file.
 - [Pilestone - Color Blind Vision Simulator](https://pilestone.com/pages/color-blindness-simulator-1) - used to generate the view of colour-blind conditions of the CLI based game.
+- [Dictionary source](http://www.gwicks.net/dictionaries.htm) - the link from which the chosen dictionary was downloaded.

 ### Code